 School of Design

-Todd Conover is an assistant professor and program coordinator of the fashion design program, a position he has held since 1995.
+Todd Conover is an assistant professor in the fashion design program, a position he has held since 1995.
 During his career at Syracuse University he has been responsible for teaching many of the design and technical classes in the program.
 Currently his teaching focus is in portfolio presentation skills for fashion design.
 His classes survey advanced digital techniques using such software as Adobe Photoshop and Adobe Illustrator.

 Fashion, illustration, graphics and fine art have always been a part of Conover’s visual vocabulary, and he likes to work in a variety of traditional mediums in conjunction with digital technology.
 “My work tends to focus on fashion, style, and the evolution of emotion towards form, color, pattern, and line,” he says.